-The Commission proposes repealing the declared homestead exemption and amending the automatic homestead exemption to protect proceeds of a voluntary sale on the same basis as other homestead proceeds are protected.
-Dwelling proceeds would be exempt in the homestead exemption amount, to the extent traceable in deposit accounts and cash or its equivalent, with the burden on the exemption claimant to prove the exemption.
-Proceeds would be exempt for six months for the purpose of purchasing another qualifying homestead or else applied to satisfaction of creditors' liens.
-Consistent with the general rule applicable to execution sales, the statute would be revised to require satisfaction of senior liens and encumbrances, rather than all liens and encumbrances on the property, and junior liens would be extinguished by an execution sale on a senior lien.
+The Commission proposes repealing the declared homestead procedure and amending the automatic homestead exemption to protect proceeds of a voluntary sale on the same basis as other homestead proceeds are protected.
+Dwelling proceeds would be exempt in the amount of the homestead exemption for which the debtor qualifies.
+The burden would be on the exemption claimant to prove qualification for the exemption and the amount.
+Proceeds would be held in an exempt account for six months for the purpose of purchasing another qualifying homestead or else applied to satisfaction of creditors' liens.
+Consistent with the general rule applicable to execution sales, the statute would be revised to require satisfaction of senior liens and encumbrances, rather than all liens and encumbrances on the property.
+Junior liens would be extinguished by an execution sale on a senior lien.